Calendar Icon White

 Cons: Classification depth for unstructured SaaS content is lighter; remediation typically needs adjacent tooling.

-Benefits of data classification products?
+Benefits of data classification tools?

 Lower breach risk